MB “Library Room” @ 100

 In October 1961, the Momouth Beach Library Association was formed.
 A month later the library room was modestly expanded and a reference section was added.
 Library hours were increased from two hours on Saturdays to 10 ½ hours over four days.
 The volunteers all participated in purchasing, processing, and cataloging more books.
 In March 1963, the first “Book Fair” was held in Borough Hall.
 By 1971, library hours had expanded to 16 hours per week.
 Today, it’s open about 28 hours per week.

 In April 1962, the library association approved the hiring of its first paid librarian, Margaret “Peg” Heath.
-A Mount Holyoke College graduate, Mrs. Heath was a librarian right out of central casting — very smart and serious.
-In 1968, she supervised the move to a new library on Willow Ave and later served as president of the Monmouth Librarians Association.
-After serving for 30 years she retired in 1992 and passed away in 2011.
+A Mount Holyoke College graduate, Mrs. Heath seemed a librarian right out of central casting — very smart and serious.
+In 1968, she supervised the move to a new library on Willow Avenue and later served as president of the Monmouth Librarians Association.
+After 30 years of library duty she retired in 1992 and passed away in 2011.

 In October 1990, a new library wing donated by Jay W. Ross, a longtime generous benefactor, was opened.
 Mr. Ross called libraries “the life blood of a community.”
 The complex was renamed in honor of former mayor and commissioner Sidney B. Johnson, a longtime library association member.